Deltaximity/portfolio-v4/portfolio-v4/src/data/content/hotspot-app.md

 I joined the Hotspot project team in 2023 during my university studies and was in charge of the planning and development of this proposed app.
 Together with a development team of three; two web developers (me included) and one UI/UX-designer.

----

-- Highlight any relevant trends, data, or user research findings that show why this app would be valuable.

 # Objectives

 The Hotspot app is aimed to address the issues highlighted in the three categories above.
 The app's goals are:
-- Help students match with the right companies
+1. Help students match with the right companies.
--

----

-- Define the goals of the app clearly.
-These can include:
-  - Solving a specific user problem.
-  - Increasing efficiency in a certain task.
-  - Enhancing user experience in a specific domain.
-- Mention any specific metrics or criteria used to measure success, like user engagement, adoption rates, or feedback scores.
+1. Help companies get recognized.
+1. Provide a pleasant and seamless user experience for all event participants.
+1. Offload the work off the Hotspot team with innovative digital solutions—This way the team can be more present with the participants at the event.

 # Research and User Analysis